Frequently asked questions

 Can someone under 18 use the app?

 No one under 18 is able to use our app directly.
-However, as the parent or legal guardian of a child you may report on their behalf by adding them as an additional profile, provided that you follow the appropriate consent process as outlined in the app.
+However, as the parent or legal guardian of a child you may report for COVID on their behalf by adding them as an additional profile, provided that you follow the appropriate consent process as outlined in the app.
+For wider health studies, you can only report for yourself.

 Why do I need to register with an email?